Episode 61 Lisa Olneys 14 day UK itinerary exploring Tudor History and English Literature header

 Places mentioned in this episode include

-• Stratford upon Avon >> A charming town in Warwickshire, England, renowned as the birthplace of William Shakespeare and a hub for literary and cultural enthusiasts.
+• Stratford-upon-Avon>> A charming town in Warwickshire, England, renowned as the birthplace of William Shakespeare and a hub for literary and cultural enthusiasts.

 • Canterbury >> A historic city in Kent, England, known for its stunning cathedral and significant role in English Christianity.